Theodoor Rombouts

 Theodoor Rombouts (2 July 1597 – 14 September 1637) was a Flemish painter who is mainly known for his Caravaggesque genre scenes depicting lively dramatic gatherings as well as religiously themed works.
 He is considered to be the primary and most original representative of Flemish Caravaggism.
 These Caravaggisti were part of an international movement of European artists who interpreted the work of Caravaggio and the followers of Caravaggio in a personal manner.

 Life

-Rombouts was born on 2 July 1597 in Antwerp as the son of Bartholomeus Rombouts, a wealthy tailor, and Barbara de Greve.
+Rombouts was born on 2 July 1597 in Antwerp, the son of Bartholomeus Rombouts, a wealthy tailor, and Barbara de Greve.
 He was a pupil of Frans (Franchois) van Lanckvelt in 1608 and later also studied under Abraham Janssens and possibly Nicolas Régnier in Antwerp.
 He traveled to Rome in 1616 and stayed there until 1625.
 He was recorded in the Roman parish of Sant’Andrea delle Fratte, along with two other Flemish painters, Francesco Tornelli (Tournier?) and Robert d’Orteil.
 It is possible that on a visit to Florence he met the Caravaggist Bartolomeo Manfredi and worked for Cosimo II de' Medici.
-In 1622 he also travelled to Pisa.
+In 1622, he also travelled to Pisa.